-Here are just a few of the many places you can find water views on your next Missouri road trip:
+Here are a few places you can find water views on your next Missouri road trip:

-The Show-Me State has long been known for its rivers – from the mighty Mississippi along the eastern border, to the Missouri River's scenic path through the midsection of the state, to dozens of sparkling streams crisscrossing the Ozarks.
+The Show-Me State is known for its rivers.
+The mighty Mississippi runs along the eastern border, the Missouri River cuts a path through the middle of the state and dozens of sparkling streams crisscross the Ozarks.

-In south central Missouri, explore the first river system in the U.S. to be protected by the National Park System.
-Two of the country’s most pristine rivers – the Jacks Fork and the Current – make up the Ozark National Scenic Riverways.
-Add a float trip to your road trip and travel downriver in a canoe, kayak or raft or enjoy the view from river access points and a network of hiking trails.
+In south central Missouri, add a float trip to your road trip at the Ozark National Scenic Riverways, the first river system protected by the U.S. National Park Service.
+Travel downriver in a canoe, kayak or raft on two of the country’s most pristine rivers – the Jacks Fork and the Current – or enjoy the view from river access points and a network of hiking trails.

 Lakes are plentiful in the Show-Me State.
-And where there are lakes, there are state parks, conservation areas and other public lands that provide plenty of places to explore.
+And where there are lakes, there are public lands that provide plenty of places to explore.

-Truman Lake in central Missouri attracts nature lovers, hikers, mountain bikers, and anglers in search of bass, crappie and catfish.
-Truman Lake State Park, 17 Corps of Engineers Recreation Areas and local parks offer picnic areas, beaches, trails, campgrounds and boat ramps.
+Central Missouri’s Truman Lake attracts nature lovers, hikers, mountain bikers and anglers in search of bass, crappie and catfish.
+Harry S. Truman State Park, 17 Corps of Engineers Recreation Areas and local parks offer picnic areas, beaches, trails, campgrounds and boat ramps.

-The clear water at Table Rock Lake in southwest Missouri make it a popular place for scuba divers, but it’s the expansive views above the water that make it a top road trip destination.
+Table Rock Lake in southwest Missouri is a popular place for scuba diving, but it’s the expansive views above the water that make it a top road trip destination.
 It’s also a favorite fishing spot.
 With more than 800 miles of shoreline, the lake has many “arms” that create dozens of tree-lined coves.
 Table Rock State Park, 20 Corps of Engineers Recreational Areas, and city and county parks provide areas for picnicking, swimming, hiking, camping and boating.

 Missouri is home to some of the largest springs in the country.
 The turquoise, teal and aqua pools pour millions of gallons of cool, clear water into some of the state’s most beautiful rivers every day.